Vadiksimf/csv_postgres_parser/README.md

 ## See result
 You can see resulting files in a core folder.
 The file will have results.csv name.

-## Explenation of the script working
+## Explanation of the script working
 A source file stored in "big_downloaded_files" folder.
 1. Start server and go to the main route (localhost:3005)
 2. The 'GET' request will start parsing task